 Our team boasts an active VE testing team, which offers VE test sessions each month.
 These VE sessions are offered free of charge for anyone who wants to take the test to get their license or upgrade.
 For this reason, we encourage all of our members to upgrade at least to General, but preferably to Extra and then join the VE team.

 If you have a gift for teaching, we also encourage you to get involved teaching new ham (Technician) classes.
 We do our best to hold at least one class per year, but are often limited by available teaching resources.

 During the fourth full weekend in June, SCICSG participates in Amateur Radio Field Day.
-The operation generally runs throughout the night, with the setup starting around 9:00 or 10:00am on Saturday, on-air operating begins at 2:00pm on Saturday and often continues until 2:00pm on Sunday.
+The operation generally runs throughout the night, with the setup starting around 9:00 am on Saturday, on-air operating begins at 2:00 pm on Saturday and often continues until 2:00 pm on Sunday.
 This acts as an excellent opportunity to increase amateur radio’s visibility to the public, build fellowship among our members and other hams who attend and practice our setup and operations as we may be required to in the case of a disaster or other emergency.

 On occasion, we have also been approached by other organizations for assistance.
 In the past, we have taught Technician classes in Indianapolis and at Camp Atterbury, we’ve done PowerPoint presentations at the county library to give the public more information about amateur radio and how it has changed over the years and we have done an outdoor amateur radio demonstration for the local council of the Boy Scouts.

 In short, if you have the time, we will find a way to get you involved.